ember-spaniel/ember-spaniel/README.md

 #### `invalidate()`

 Triggers Spaniel#invalidate on the viewport to invalidate cached state.
 Due to negative performance implications, this method should not be abused and as such should handle edge case scenarios only, such as when leveraging a custom root.
 The recommended pattern below binds an event to viewports custom root, that when fired triggers the viewports `invalidate()` method.
-Optionally leveraging Ember's Util #debounce method for improved performance.
+Optionally leveraging Ember's Util #debounce method for improved performance and/or https://github.com/ember-lifeline/ember-lifeline#addeventlistener.

 ```JavaScript
 export default Ember.Component.extend({